1966, Billy Belton, Ray Woolf, Ian Laird and Al Patchett

 Midway through the group's life, Laurie Simpson was added to the line-up on keyboards and during the last months of the band, Brian Biddick was added on trombone.

 They only recorded one single for Zodiac.
 Called "All Night Worker"/"Over You", it was released in 1965.
 It wasn't a hit even though it should have been.
+The label has the group name as two words, instead of one.

 Not making enough money to survive as a group, they decided to disband in 1966.